cccs-web/soc-maps/README.md

 The project utilizes different schema to differentiate conceptual groups of data (e.h. public vs. private data, group1 vs group1). **[soc-maps](https://github.com/cccs-web/soc-maps/)** utilizes a public schema, which references shapefiles in our public folders.
 The corresponding `public.txt` lists all such public files that are used as initial tables in the database, to which other layers are appended.

-The `podes.txt` file gives an example of how additional shapefiles can be appended into the first layer that is loaded from the folder.

 In the btsync folder there is a CCCS folder that contains a graphical description of the schema representation in the database.
 Open the ccss folder and open index.html in a web browser to view the different schemas that exist in the database.
 For each schema it lists the tables and the columns that are in the table as well as the data type.